Calvin-LL/webpack-image-resize-loader/README.md

 this is passed as `background` in the [`options` of the parameters of sharp's resize function](https://sharp.pixelplumbing.com/api-resize#parameters)

-### `scale`

-type: `number`

-default: `undefined`

-A number between 0 and 1 (including 1), 1 being the original size, 0.5 being half the size of the original image.

 ### `format`

 When unspecified, outputs the same format as the imported file.

-### `scaleUp`

-When true, images will be scaled up to a larger size.
-When false, if the desired size, either the desired height is greater than the height of the original image, or the desired width is greater than the width of the original image, the size of the output image will be the same as the imported image.

 ### `quality`